officialgazette/publication-standard/README.md

 ![Schema](https://amtsblattportal.ch/docs/api/images/publication_schema_overview.png)

-Each element has an element key and a term in German or French (a future solution should provide Italian and English as well, see "general terms catalogue").
+Each element has an element key and a term in German or French (a future solution should provide Italian and English as well, see "general terms catalog").
 The element is also typified by means of a "valueType" element.
 The following schema excerpt shows the possible elements.

 **key:** Contains the key of the term.
 This uniquely identifies the term, even if the term is renamed on a client-specific basis (for example, a "building application" may be called a "building project", depending on the publication organ).